 Be careful with symptoms of headache, nausea, involuntary convulsions

 Dr. Khoa said that brain tumors appear when abnormal cells form inside the brain.
-Brain tumors can be benign or malignant with many different manifestations depending on the location, size, histopathological properties of the tumor as well as the age of the patient.
+Brain tumors can be benign or malignant with many different manifestations depending on the location, size, histopathological characteristics of the tumor as well as the age of the patient.

-However, some common symptoms include persistent headaches, especially in the early morning or at midnight, vomiting and nausea, decreased vision, loss of behavioral control such as staggering or falling, prolonged stress, feeling of weakness or numbness in the hands and feet, seizures, involuntary convulsions, etc. These symptoms are often easily confused with many other diseases.
+However, some common symptoms include persistent headaches, especially in the early morning or at midnight, vomiting and nausea, decreased vision, loss of behavioral control such as staggering or falling, prolonged stress, feeling of weakness and numbness in the hands and feet, seizures, involuntary convulsions, etc. These symptoms are often easily confused with many other diseases.

 Source link